ansible/ansible-builder/docs/usage.rst

 .. note::

-   This flag essentially removes all the dangling images on the given machine whether they already exists or created by ansible-builder build process.
+   This flag removes all the dangling images on the given machine whether they already existed or were created by ansible-builder build process.

 ``--squash``
 ************

-This option controls the final image layer squashing.
+Controls the final image layer squashing.
 Valid values are:

 * ``new``: Squash all of the final image's new layers into a single new layer (preexisting layers are not squashed).